Stepp Stables

 Sergeant Major William F. Stepp

 Our namesake, Sergeant Major William F. Stepp, was a distinguished Korean War veteran and recipient of the Bronze Star Medal with Valor.
-Following his military service, he served as the base stables manager from 1968 until his retirement in 1988.
+Following his military service, he served as the Base Stables Manager from 1968 until his retirement in 1988.
 In recognition of his enduring contributions, the facility was formally renamed "Stepp Stables" in his honor in 2002.

 Contact Information and Resources